dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ### Meta Quest 3S

+> NOTE: As of December 2024, we do not recommend buying a Quest headset without a warranty because of the Meta firmware issues bricking headsets with old firmware.
+Only purchase a headset if you can verify it is running the latest firmware and is functional.

 - The Quest 3S is optically identical to the Quest 2, with some additional features such as passthrough and hand tracking, and upgraded onboard hardware.
 - Meta uses multiple suppliers for the LCD panel, with significant variance in color and visibly different pixelation.
 You might get a panel with good color, or one with washed out colors.
 - The much better display on the Quest 3 is preferred, but the Quest 3S may be a decent introductory headset if you get it at a good price.